WinterBlox/FrostJolt/README.md

 The Documentation for FrostJolt comes with the library.
 Look for the nte_fjdocs file!

+Alternatively, for more In-Depth Documentation, go to the Wiki. https://github.com/WinterBlox/FrostJolt/wiki

 ## INSTALLATION

 To install FrostJolt, simply drag and drop the .yymps file into GameMaker and it will Open a Prompt Asking you to select which files to import.
 Import all of the files into your GM Project.